• Skip to primary navigation

 three plastic bowls holding chocolate cake batter

-Divide the batter between the prepared cake pans and bake in the preheated oven for 25-35 minutes, or until a toothpick inserted into the center comes out clean.
+Divide the cake batter between the prepared cake pans and bake in the preheated oven for 25-35 minutes, or until a toothpick inserted into the center comes out clean.
 Let cool in pan for 10 minutes, remove from pan and let cool completely on a wire rack.
 Using a serrated bread knife, cut the rounded tops off each cooled cake.

 ASSEMBLE THE CAKE

 Place one cooled cake in the center of a cake or serving plate.
-Spread Chocolate Ganache Frosting over the top in an even layer.
+Spread Chocolate Ganache Frosting over the top in an even thin layer.
 Top with another cake and another layer of frosting.
 Top with the remaining cake.

 chocolate ganache being poured over perfectly frosted layer cake

-Using an offset or icing spatula (or icing smoother), apply the remaining frosting to the top and sides of the cake in a smooth, even layer.
+Using an offset spatula (or icing smoother), apply the remaining frosting to the top and sides of the cake in a smooth, even layer.
 Refrigerate while you prepare the ganache.
 Pour the ganache over the top of the cake, allowing it to drip over the edges.
 Decorate cake with chocolate-covered espresso beans.
 Refrigerate cake until ready to cut and serve!

 Allowing ganache to cool in the fridge will make it thicker (much like the frosting), but it also causes it to lose its “drippy” quality that ganache is known for.